begin with a free consultation (949) 870-3800

 • Unequal pupil dilation of any kind

-Individuals who sustain concussions typically make a recovery within a week or two after the incident occurs, but continued activity during what should be a rest period could prolong the symptoms or worsen the brain injury into a moderate to severe injury.
-Speak to an injury lawyer in Riverside to learn more and look at your case.
+Individuals who sustain concussions typically make a recovery within a week or two after the incident occurs.
+Still, continued activity during what should be a rest period could make symptoms worsen into a moderate to severe injury.